11 Best WordPress Media Library Plugins To Organize Your Files

 • Re-order images using drag-and-drop.

 • Auto-categorize items based on what post type you uploaded them to.
-For example, automatically categorize images that you add to knowledgebase articles.
+For example, automatically categorize images that you add to knowledge base articles.

 Interface